fboaventura/dckr-mrtg/README.md

 The variable `TZ` will configure the timezone used by the OS and MRTG to show dates and times.

 The variable `HOSTS` is where you may set the hosts that MRTG will monitor.
 The format to be used is `community:host[:version[:port]],community:host[:version:[port]],...`

   Where:

   * **_community_**: is the SNMP community with read access
   * **_host_**: is the IP address or hostname (if Docker can resolve it)
   * **_version_**: can be `1` or `2` for SNMP **1** or **2c**.
 If left empty it will assume **2c**.
   * **_port_**: can be any custom port.
-There is one point of attention, if the port is needed then the version must be set.
+There is one point of attention, if the port is needed, then the version must be set.

-The variable `PATHPREFIX` (default: empty string) is the path passed to indexmaker to prefix URLs to rrdviewer or any images.
+The variable `PATHPREFIX` (default: empty string) is the path passed to `indexmaker` to prefix URLs to `rrdviewer` or any images.
- The format must NOT include a trailing slash.
-For example, "/mrtg" Used with a reverse proxy, this allows mrtg to exist at a subpath, rather than the root.
+ The format must **NOT** include a trailing slash.
+For example, "/mrtg" Used with a reverse proxy, this allows mrtg to exist at a subpath rather than the root.

-## Persistency
+## Persistence

-If you plan on keeping this instance running as your MRTG service, you may pass volumes to be used in order to save the information produced by MRTG.
+If you plan on keeping this instance running as your MRTG service, you may pass volumes to be used to save the information produced by MRTG.
 To achieve this:

 From the command line: